Who Gets the House in an Australian Divorce?

 You’re probably asking about the house

 That’s the natural starting point.
-This page is designed for anyone trying to understand what usually happens to the family home after separation in Australia — married or de facto.
+This page is for anyone trying to understand what usually happens to the family home after separation in Australia — married or de facto.

 But the house rarely stands alone